How Facebook was able to siphon off phone call and text logs

 “In a lot of ways, Facebook is the tip of the iceberg,” said Bob O’Donnell, chief analyst at Technalysis Research.
 “There are plenty of other people doing this kind of data collection.”

-A Google spokesperson was unable to say how many apps gained access to call logs so far or how many users’ call logs had been sent to app developers.
-The company declined to comment further.
+It is unclear how many apps gained access to call logs so far or how many users’ call logs had been sent to app developers.
+A Google spokesperson declined to comment.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.